Related Links

 1. This is a 100-mM solution.

 • mM stands for millimolar.
 It is a way of measuring the concentration of an ingredient in solution.
-For more information about molarity, see the reference by Uri Lachish in the Bibliography, above.
+For more information about molarity, see the reference by Uri Lachish in the Bibliography in the Background.

 2. The solution may be slightly hazy due to additives in the tablet.
 You can ignore this.